junaidazizshaik/COVID-Portfolio-Project---Data-Exploration.sql/README.md

+/*
+Covid 19 Data Exploration

+Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types

+*/

-SELECT *
+Select *
-FROM PortfolioProjects..CovidDeaths
+From PortfolioProject..CovidDeaths
-where continent is not null
+Where continent is not null
 order by 3,4

---SELECT *
---FROM PortfoiloProjects..CovidDeaths
---order by 3,4
+-- Select Data that we are going to be starting with

 Select Location, date, total_cases, new_cases, total_deaths, population
-FROM PortfolioProjects..CovidDeaths
+From PortfolioProject..CovidDeaths
-where continent is not null
+Where continent is not null
 order by 1,2

---Looking at Total cases vs Total Deaths
+-- Total Cases vs Total Deaths
---shows liklihood of dying if you contract in your country
+-- Shows likelihood of dying if you contract covid in your country

-SELECT Location, date, total_cases, total_deaths,
-    CASE
-        WHEN total_cases = 0 THEN 0
-        ELSE (total_deaths / total_cases) * 100
-    END AS DeathPersentage
-FROM
-   PortfolioProjects..CovidDeaths
-where location like '%egypt%'
-ORDER BY
-    1, 2
+Select Location, date, total_cases,total_deaths, (total_deaths/total_cases)*100 as DeathPercentage From PortfolioProject..CovidDeaths
+Where location like '%states%' and continent is not null order by 1,2

---Looking at Total cases vs
+-- Total Cases vs Population
---Shows What Percetage of Population Got Covid
+-- Shows what percentage of population infected with Covid

-SELECT Location, date, total_cases, population,
+Select Location, date, Population, total_cases,  (total_cases/population)*100 as PercentPopulationInfected From PortfolioProject..CovidDeaths
-    CASE
-        WHEN total_cases = 0 THEN 0
-        ELSE (population / total_cases) * 100
-    END AS PersentagePopulationInfected
-FROM
-   PortfolioProjects..CovidDeaths
---where location like '%egypt%'
+--Where location like '%states%' order by 1,2
-ORDER BY
-    1, 2

---Looking at countries with the Highest Infection Rate Compared to the Population
+-- Countries with Highest Infection Rate compared to Population

-Select Location, population,  MAX(total_cases) as HighestInfectionCount, MAX(total_cases/population)*100 as
+Select Location, Population, MAX(total_cases) as HighestInfectionCount,  Max((total_cases/population))*100 as PercentPopulationInfected
-    PercentagePopulationInfected
-FROM PortfolioProjects..CovidDeaths
+From PortfolioProject..CovidDeaths
---where location like '%egypt%'
+--Where location like '%states%'
 Group by Location, Population
-order by PercentagePopulationInfected  desc
+order by PercentPopulationInfected desc

---Showing Countries with the Highest Death Count per Population
+-- Countries with Highest Death Count per Population

-SELECT Location, CAST(MAX(Total_Deaths) AS INT) AS TotalDeathCount FROM
-    PortfolioProjects..CovidDeaths
+Select Location, MAX(cast(Total_deaths as int)) as TotalDeathCount From PortfolioProject..CovidDeaths
+--Where location like '%states%'
---WHERE Location LIKE '%egypt%' where continent is not null
+Where continent is not null
-GROUP BY Location
+Group by Location
-ORDER BY TotalDeathCount DESC;

---Lets's Break Things Down by Continent
+order by TotalDeathCount desc

+-- BREAKING THINGS DOWN BY CONTINENT

---Showing Continents with the Highest Death COunt per Population
+-- Showing contintents with the highest death count per population

-SELECT Continent, CAST(MAX(Total_Deaths) AS INT) AS TotalDeathCount FROM
-    PortfolioProjects..CovidDeaths
+Select continent, MAX(cast(Total_deaths as int)) as TotalDeathCount From PortfolioProject..CovidDeaths
+--Where location like '%states%'
+Where continent is not null
+Group by continent
+order by TotalDeathCount desc

+-- GLOBAL NUMBERS

+Select SUM(new_cases) as total_cases, SUM(cast(new_deaths as int)) as total_deaths, SUM(cast(new_deaths as int))/SUM(New_Cases)*100 as DeathPercentage
+From PortfolioProject..CovidDeaths
---WHERE Location LIKE '%egypt%' where continent is not null
+--Where location like '%states%' where continent is not null
-GROUP BY Continent
-ORDER BY TotalDeathCount DESC;

---Globla Number

-SELECT
-    SUM(new_cases) AS total_cases,
-    SUM(CAST(new_deaths AS INT)) AS total_deaths,
-    CASE
-        WHEN SUM(new_cases) = 0 THEN 0
-        ELSE SUM(CAST(new_deaths AS INT)) / SUM(new_cases) * 100
-    END AS DeathPersentage
-FROM
-    PortfolioProjects..CovidDeaths
-WHERE
-    continent IS NOT NULL
-GROUP BY
-    date
+--Group By date
-ORDER BY
-    1, 2;
+order by 1,2

---Looking at Total population vs Vaccinations
+-- Total Population vs Vaccinations
+-- Shows Percentage of Population that has recieved at least one Covid Vaccine

 Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
-  ,SUM(CONVERT(int,vac.new_vaccinations)) OVER  ( Partition by dea.location order by dea .location, dea.date)
-  as RollingPeopleVaccinated
-  ,(RollingPeopleVaccinated/population)*100
-FROM
+, SUM(CONVERT(int,vac.new_vaccinations)) OVER (Partition by dea.Location Order by dea.location, dea.Date) as RollingPeopleVaccinated
+--, (RollingPeopleVaccinated/population)*100
-    PortfolioProjects..CovidDeaths dea
+From PortfolioProject..CovidDeaths dea
-Join
-   PortfolioProjects..CovidVaccinations vac
+Join PortfolioProject..CovidVaccinations vac
 	On dea.location = vac.location
 	and dea.date = vac.date
-WHERE dea.continent is not null order by 2, 3
+where dea.continent is not null order by 2,3

---USE CTE
+-- Using CTE to perform Calculation on Partition By in previous query

-WITH Popvsvac (Continent, Location, Date, Population, New_Vaccination, RollingPeopleVaccinated) AS
+With PopvsVac (Continent, Location, Date, Population, New_Vaccinations, RollingPeopleVaccinated) as
 (
-    SELECT
-        dea.continent,
-        dea.location,
-        dea.date,
-        dea.population,
-        vac.new_vaccinations,
-        SUM(CONVERT(bigint, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date) AS RollingPeopleVaccinated
-    FROM
+Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
+, SUM(CONVERT(int,vac.new_vaccinations)) OVER (Partition by dea.Location Order by dea.location, dea.Date) as RollingPeopleVaccinated
+--, (RollingPeopleVaccinated/population)*100
-        PortfolioProjects..CovidDeaths dea
+From PortfolioProject..CovidDeaths dea
-    JOIN
-        PortfolioProjects..CovidVaccinations vac
+Join PortfolioProject..CovidVaccinations vac
-        ON dea.location = vac.location
+	On dea.location = vac.location
-        AND dea.date = vac.date
+	and dea.date = vac.date
-    WHERE dea.continent IS NOT NULL
+where dea.continent is not null
+--order by 2,3
 )
-SELECT
-    *,
+Select *, (RollingPeopleVaccinated/Population)*100
-    (RollingPeopleVaccinated/CONVERT(float, Population))*100 AS PercentageVaccinated
-FROM
-    Popvsvac;

---TEMP TABLE
+From PopvsVac

+-- Using Temp Table to perform Calculation on Partition By in previous query

-DROP table if exists #PercentPopulationVaccinated Create Table #PercentPopulationVaccinated
+DROP Table if exists #PercentPopulationVaccinated Create Table #PercentPopulationVaccinated
 (
 Continent nvarchar(255),
 Location nvarchar(255),
 Date datetime,
 Population numeric,
-New_Vaccinations numeric,
+New_vaccinations numeric,
 RollingPeopleVaccinated numeric
 )

 Insert into #PercentPopulationVaccinated
-    SELECT
-        dea.continent,
-        dea.location,
-        dea.date,
-        dea.population,
-        vac.new_vaccinations,
-        SUM(CONVERT(bigint, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date) AS RollingPeopleVaccinated
-    FROM
+Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
+, SUM(CONVERT(int,vac.new_vaccinations)) OVER (Partition by dea.Location Order by dea.location, dea.Date) as RollingPeopleVaccinated
+--, (RollingPeopleVaccinated/population)*100
-        PortfolioProjects..CovidDeaths dea
+From PortfolioProject..CovidDeaths dea
-    JOIN
-        PortfolioProjects..CovidVaccinations vac
+Join PortfolioProject..CovidVaccinations vac
-        ON dea.location = vac.location
+	On dea.location = vac.location
-        AND dea.date = vac.date
+	and dea.date = vac.date
-    --WHERE dea.continent IS NOT NULL

-SELECT
+--where dea.continent is not null
+--order by 2,3

-    *,
+Select *, (RollingPeopleVaccinated/Population)*100
-    (RollingPeopleVaccinated/CONVERT(float, Population))*100 AS PercentageVaccinated
-FROM
-    #PercentPopulationVaccinated
+From #PercentPopulationVaccinated

---Creating View to store data for later viualizations
+-- Creating View to store data for later visualizations

 Create View PercentPopulationVaccinated as
-   SELECT
-        dea.continent,
-        dea.location,
-        dea.date,
-        dea.population,
-        vac.new_vaccinations,
-        SUM(CONVERT(bigint, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date) AS RollingPeopleVaccinated
-    FROM
+Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
+, SUM(CONVERT(int,vac.new_vaccinations)) OVER (Partition by dea.Location Order by dea.location, dea.Date) as RollingPeopleVaccinated
+--, (RollingPeopleVaccinated/population)*100
-        PortfolioProjects..CovidDeaths dea
+From PortfolioProject..CovidDeaths dea
-    JOIN
-        PortfolioProjects..CovidVaccinations vac
+Join PortfolioProject..CovidVaccinations vac
-        ON dea.location = vac.location
+	On dea.location = vac.location
-        AND dea.date = vac.date
+	and dea.date = vac.date
-    WHERE dea.continent IS NOT NULL
-	--order by 2,3

-Select *
-From PercentPopulationVaccinated
+where dea.continent is not null